 Music in Greece is of unbelievable diversity due to the creative Greek assimilation of different influences of the Eastern and Western cultures of Asia and Europe.
-Music is an important aspect of daily Greek culture.
-It has a long history dating from the Antiquity, during which poetry, dancing, and music were inseparable and played an important part in the ancient Greek's everyday life.
+Music is an important aspect of the daily culture of the country It has a long history dating from Antiquity, during which poetry, dancing, and music were inseparable and played an important part in ancient Greek's everyday life.
 The Greek tragedy used music as one of its component elements.

 Then, with the fall of Ancient Greece and the evolution of the Byzantine Empire, Greece music got a more ecclesiastical approach.
-In the 400 years of Ottoman domination, it was influenced by the eastern sounds.
+In the 400 years of Ottoman domination, it was influenced by eastern sounds.
 It got reborn only in the 19th century with the opera compositions of Nikolaos Mantzaros (1795-1872) and Spyros Samaras (1861-1917).